FrcTeam4919/GettingStarted/NewRobotYearTemplate.md

 * The drive train is one of first items that has to be fabricated to determine other items (functions) and how they mount and space.

 ## Alternative 1
+* include drawings of top side and front views.
+* Describe the drive, game elements and how they work in the use cases to meet the requirements.

 ## Alternative 2